OmerKarp/Last_Tank_Standing/README.md

 There is a leaderboard, random air-drops, and much much more!
 Also I added 3 music tracks, and menus for information.

-Made with pygame COMPLETELY (In only 1 file with 1750 lines, Weird Challenge I know, I suffered so much finding anything...),
+Made with pygame COMPLETELY (In only 1 file with 1750 lines, Weird Challenge I know, I suffered so much finding anything...)

+Also used python for the levels data and not json (because everything bust be with python)

 Starting screen: